Sign In

 A Large Language Model is, fundamentally, a prediction engine.

-It was trained on a massive dataset of text — books, websites, code, conversations, articles, documentation, essentially most of human-written language — and learned one thing with extraordinary precision:
+It was trained on a massive dataset of text — books, websites, code, conversations, articles — and learned one thing with extraordinary precision:

 Given this sequence of text, what word (technically, what "token") is most likely to come next?